© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three Hills round barrows is a scheduled monument protected by Historic England under reference 1013319.
 View the official record →

-Three Hills round barrows is a scheduled ancient monument consisting of three Bronze Age burial mounds located in Northamptonshire.
+Three Hills round barrows is a Bronze Age ceremonial monument located in Northamptonshire, comprising a group of burial mounds that date to the second millennium BCE.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013319.

 Three Hills round barrows is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013319.